 It is only dangerous for children

-In the past, experts suggested that up to 80% of sun damage occurs before the age of 18.
+In the past, experts suggested that

 It is important to look after children's skin, and the CDC recommend minimizing direct sun exposure before the age of 6 months.